codesharedot/quantum-resistant-ledger-price/README.md

-# fnb-protocol price
+# japan-content-token price

-Gets the fnb-protocol price with Python (from JSON).
+Gets the japan-content-token price with Python (from JSON).

 https://pythonbasics.org